-- ETI has developed extensive resources on homeworkers and homeworking which are available on our website.
+ETI has developed extensive resources on homeworkers and homeworking which are available on our website.
 These include detailed Homeworker Guidelines which have been tested on the ground by our members, case studies of members' experience of using the Homeworkers Guidelines and tools such as guidance on piece-rate setting to ensure homeworkers receive minimum wage.
-These will be added to as further resources are developed and may be found at: www.ethicaltrade.org/in-action/programmes/homeworkers-project - Government of India social and welfare schemes (lists of schemes are visible, but a subscription is required to access more detail) http://www.indiastat.com/socialandwelfareschemes/27/stats.aspx - Ministry of Textiles skills development scheme http://isds-mot.com/node/3
+These will be added to as further resources are developed. ethicaltrade.org/in-action/programmes/homeworkersproject indiastat.com/socialandwelfareschemes/27/stats.aspx